 COMMON BRAND NAME(S): Adderall

-WARNING: Misuse or abuse of amphetamine may result in serious (possibly fatal) heart and blood pressure problems.
+WARNING: Misuse or abuse of amphetamine may cause serious (possibly fatal) heart and blood pressure problems.
 Amphetamine-type medications can be habit-forming.
 Use only as directed.
-With prolonged use, drug dependence may occur, and withdrawal symptoms may occur after stopping the drug.
+If you use this drug for a long time, you may become dependent on it and may have withdrawal symptoms after stopping the drug.
 Consult your doctor or pharmacist for more details.
+(See also How to Use section).

-USES: This combination medication is used as part of a total treatment program to control attention deficit hyperactivity disorder (ADHD).
-It may help to increase the ability to pay attention, stay focused, and control behavior problems.
+USES: This combination medication is used to treat attention deficit hyperactivity disorder (ADHD) as part of a total treatment plan, including psychological, social, and other treatments.
+It may help to increase the ability to pay attention, concentrate, stay focused, and stop fidgeting.

 This product is a combination of stimulants (amphetamine and dextroamphetamine).
 It is thought to work by restoring the balance of certain natural substances (neurotransmitters) in the brain.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using amphetamine/dextroamphetamine and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking amphetamine/dextroamphetamine and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-The dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.
 Your doctor may adjust your dose to find the dose that is best for you.
 Follow your doctor's instructions carefully.

 Additional Adderall Information